Types of employment contracts.

 - Court litigation (the court litigation has dramatically fallen (approx. 70% reduction of court cases concerning dismissals and end of fixed term) and the length of first degree employment Court litigation has fallen to 7 months))

-- New powers for the employer that has now a wide power to freely decide the duties to which the employee must be assigned to during the employment relationship;a new unemployment benefit scheme, with more stringent requirements in order to activate benefits;
+- New powers for the employer that has now a wide power to freely decide the duties to which the employee must be assigned to during the employment relationship;a new unemployment benefit program, with more stringent requirements to activate benefits;

 - a renewed active labor market policy system, through more effective employment incentives and improved employment services, to enhance demand and labor supply matching;